steffanlloyd/spade-forestscanner/README.md

 # Stops the recording
 ./scripts/record_stop.sh
 ```
+These scripts will create rosbags named by the timestamp, stored in the `rosbags` directory.

+## Using QGroundControl
+1. connect the battery and bind the transmitter with the receiver.
+2. connect the telemetry radio to your pc and open up QGroundControl.
+3. open up the vehicle setup by pressing the QGC logo as shown below.
+4. calibrate the radio by following this guide: [https://docs.qgroundcontrol.com/master/en/qgc-userguide/setup_view/radio.html](https://docs.qgroundcontrol.com/master/en/qgc-userguide/setup_view/radio.html)

+5. calibrate the sensers by following this guide: [https://docs.qgroundcontrol.com/master/en/qgcuser-
+guide/setup_view/sensors_px4.html](https://docs.qgroundcontrol.com/master/en/qgcuser-
+guide/setup_view/sensors_px4.html)
+6. set up the flight mode by following this guide: [https://docs.qgroundcontrol.com/master/en/qgcuser-
+guide/setup_view/flight_modes_px4.html](https://docs.qgroundcontrol.com/master/en/qgcuser-
+guide/setup_view/flight_modes_px4.html)
+7. Arm the vehicle by driving the right joystick to the lower right corner and you are ready to fly.
+8. to disarm the vehicle, drive the left joystick to the lower left corner and push the kill swith.

+## Reflashing the Jetson

 If you need to reflash the Jetson (to install a new version, or if you break it): Follow the instructions in [./jetson-setup/README.md](./jetson-setup/README.md).